jaynambiar/junos-backup/README.md

 # junos-backup
-Backup from Junos devices using ssh
+Backup configurations from Junos devices using ssh

-Run juniper-backup.sh via crontab once initial test runs are successful

 Please change the following  in juniper-backup.sh to suit your environment